aiven/devportal/docs/products/kafka/howto/enable-kafka-tiered-storage.rst

 4. To set the retention policy for Aiven for Apache Kafka tiered storage, select ``kafka.log_local_retention_ms`` for time-specific retention or ``kafka.log_local_retention_bytes`` for size-specific retention.
 5. Select **Save advanced configuration** to apply your changes.

+Additionally, you can configure the retention policies from the :ref:`Tiered storage overview <modify-retention-polices>` page.

 Enable tiered storage via Aiven CLI
 -----------------------------------------
-Follow these steps to enable tiered storage for your Aiven for Apache Kafka service using the:doc:`Aiven CLI </docs/tools/cli>`:
+Follow these steps to enable tiered storage for your Aiven for Apache Kafka service using the :doc:`Aiven CLI </docs/tools/cli>`:

 1. Retrieve the project information using the following command: